Many people write stories, some as a hobby while some have a dream to get published and become a well-known author.

 It could be on your own blog, magazines, for self-publishing, or for anything else.

-Start writing first then only you can move forward towards your final goal of making money writing short stories.
+Start writing first then you can move forward towards your goal of making money writing short stories.